yiboyang/graphrel/README.md

 A simple, WYSIWYG relation-based graph editor powered by d3.

-Currently supports one-way adjacency list updates only.
+Not only useful for modeling/analyzing real-world relations, but also serves as a pedagogical tool for anybody learning about graphs.

+Currently supports synchronous graph/adjacency list editing.
+May add relation characteristics and file IO capabilities soon.

-View latest (rather unstable) live demo on [project page](https://yiboyang.github.io/graphrel)!
+View latest (possibly unstable) live demo on [project page](https://yiboyang.github.io/graphrel)!